 Mutton Trotters or Mutton Paya Curry is a succulent and delicious Pakistani recipe, one that almost every person loves having.
-It’s so versatile that you can have it for breakfast, serve in the afternoon meal or for dinner, it’s loved the same way.
-As Eid-ul-Adha is almost here, I’m pretty much excited to have these Mutton Trotters being prepared at home by my mother.
-She makes the best ones, the ones rich in flavor and cooked to perfection (she’s a perfectionist – that’s where I inherited it from 😛 )
+It is so versatile that it can be served as a breakfast, an afternoon meal or for dinner, it is loved the same any time of the day.
+As Eid-ul-Adha is almost approaching, I am so excited to have home-made Mutton Trotters prepared with love by my mother.
+She makes the best Mutton Paya curry, which she learnt making from her mother, my nano (maternal grandmother).
+The curry has a rich flavour and is cooked to perfection (she’s a perfectionist – that’s where I inherited it from)

 Like Biryani, Mutton Trotters recipe varies across different cultures, even in the same country.
-It’s served best as a breakfast dish and goes really well with Naan, Roti or even rice.
-The broth also has medicinal properties and is often recommended for recuperating patients for nourishment.
-This recipe of Mutton Trotters that I’m sharing is a very simple one and if done right it’ll become your favorite dish too.
+It is served best as a breakfast dish and goes really well with Naan, Roti or even rice.
+The broth also has excellent medicinal properties and is often recommended for recuperating patients for nourishment.
+The recipe of Mutton Trotters that I am sharing is very simple and if done right it will become your favourite dish too.

-The most important part of the recipe is cooking the broth right, the longer cook time enables to extract the gelatin from the bones well and makes the broth richer.
-You can use a pressure cooker too but In my home we use the traditional slow cooking method.
+The most important part of the recipe is cooking the broth right.
+The longer cook time enables to extract the gelatin from the bones well and makes the broth richer.
+You can use a pressure cooker too but In my home, we use the traditional slow cooking method.
 The second thing to keep in mind is the cleaning of the trotters.
-If the trotters are with hairy skin, it has to be burned carefully to remove the hair (ask your butcher to do that for you) and then rinse them clean.
+If the trotters are with hairy skin, it should be burnt carefully to remove all the hair (ask your butcher to do that for you) and then rinse them clean.

 Prepare this finger licking dish this Eid and enjoy the desi flavors.